gilbertohasnofb/lilypondLibrary/README.md

 lilypondLibrary
 ===============

-lilypondLibrary : a library of Fortran subroutines for outputting LilyPond code
+A library of Fortran subroutines for outputting LilyPond code, by Gilberto Agostinho (gilbertohasnofb@gmail.com).

 List of available subroutines
 -----------------------------